apache/servicecomb-website/_posts/2017-09-13-saga-background.md

 * all the bookings are either executed successfully, or cancelled if any of them fails
 * if the payment fails in the last step, all bookings are cancelled too

+### Saga Recovery
+Two types of saga recovery were described in the [original paper][1]:
+* **backward recovery** *compensates* all completed transactions if one failed
+* **forward recovery** *retries* failed transactions, assuming every sub-transaction will eventually succeed

+Apparently there is no need for compensating transactions in forward recovery, which is useful if sub-transactions will always succeed (eventually) or compensations are very hard or impossible for your business.

+Theoretically compensating transactions shall never fail.
+However, in the distributed world, servers may go down, network can fail, and even data centers may go dark.
+What can we do in such situations?
+The last resort is to have fallbacks which may involve manual intervention.

 ### The Restrictions of Saga
 That looks promising.
 Are all long live transactions can be done this way?
 There are a few restrictions:
 * A saga only permits two levels of nesting, the top level saga and simple transactions [[1]]